 Recently I read a blog post about the real cost of an interruption and context switching that touched on some things I’ve been thinking about around how to better organize how software work is done.
 There’s space here for new ways of looking at editing code that I think might be worth exploring.

 I’ll start with a question that has been driving this thought process.
-Can we navigate and organize code better if we aren’t stuck thinking of source code as text files?
+Can we navigate and organize code better if we aren’t stuck thinking of source code as text files? *Don’t get me wrong, text files are great for their interoperability.
 With the widespread use of code formatters, we clearly don’t want to care about how the bytes are laid out in the source files that much.

 Before I start...